highcharts/highcharts/docs/datagrid/installation.md

 ===

 ## Install via NPM
-One way to add the DataGrid to your web page is via npm script.
+One way to add Highcharts DataGrid to your web page is via npm script.
 You can get all of the functionality of the DataGrid through Dashboard packages, which can be installed using the following script:
 ```bash
 npm install @highcharts/dashboards